hihassan1998/djangoORMtemp/README.md

 This project template provides a foundation for creating a standalone Django ORM (Object-Relational Mapping) project along with an app.
 It is designed to be used as a learning tool and starting point for building more complex Django ORM applications.

 ## Directory Structure
-/ormtemplate/: This directory contains Django templates for various views, including the course_list.html template.
+/ormtemplate/: This directory contains Django basic standalone template

 ## Purpose